robert-westenberger/knowledgebase/fake-os.md

 * Item type
 * Date Modified - TBD
 #### Implementation
 Order should be maintained on directory level.
-Each directory node will have an array of ID's.
+Each directory node will have an array of ID's of files and folders.
 ### Icon + Label
 ## Window